isohale/cdw-class/Building a Website/README.md

 ```

 #### **JavaScript - The Interactivity**
-JavaScript is like the **electrical system and smart features** of a house.
-It makes things happen when users interact with your website.
+JavaScript adds **interactivity and dynamic behavior** to your website.
+It makes things happen when users interact with your page.

 **What JavaScript does:**
 - Responds to user actions (clicks, typing, etc.)